 The facilities are out of this world.
 It has felt like quite the luxury on hot summer days to study by the pool on the rooftop, to prepare my meals in the large industrial kitchen, or to kick back and watch documentaries in the cinema.

-My room is on the fifteenth floor, which means I wake up every morning to the view of mountains in the distance.
+My room is on the 15th floor, which means I wake up every morning to the view of mountains in the distance.
 They remind me of how far I’ve come and how much further I can now go, thanks to the life-changing support of Peter, Mandy, Heather, and all the generous donors who made this possible for me.

 My advice to rural school leavers